musezen-ai/hackathon-demo/README.md

 - **Interactive Learning**: Use Musezen to explore art topics in a more engaging and interactive way, making your museum visits more informative and enjoyable.

+- **Art Database Connectivity**: Leveraging high-quality data will unlock the full potential of Generative AI.
+We integrated an extensive art database, [The Art Genome Project by Artsy](https://www.artsy.net/categories), to provide more insights into different forms of art.

 ## Future Enhancements

 We are excited about the future of Musezen and have several enhancements planned to make it even more powerful and useful:

-- **Art Database Connectivity**: Leveraging high-quality data will unlock the full potential of Arctic, making Snowflake an ideal platform for such applications with close access to both data and models.
-We plan to start by integrating extensive art databases such as [WikiArt](https://www.wikiart.org/), the [National Gallery of Art Open Data Program](https://github.com/NationalGalleryOfArt/opendata), and [The Art Genome Project by Artsy](https://www.artsy.net/categories).
-Eventually, we aim to implement an easy way to allow smaller venues to set up their own versions of Musezen using their own data.
-This will make Musezen more useful and context-aware, enriching the user experience no matter where they are.

 - **Enhanced User Experience**: We plan to improve the user interface to make it more intuitive and user-friendly, ensuring it is easy to navigate and find the information needed.
 We also hope to support audio inputs and outputs to reduce the time spent looking at the device, allowing an even smoother experience in the venues.
 Finally, we aim to continually improve our image classification model to provide more detailed information about the user-presented artwork.

 ## How We Built It

-We built Musezen using Python with Snowflake Arctic as its core language model.
+We built Musezen using Python.
 Our goal was to keep the project lightweight, avoiding unnecessary packages, which required developing some infrastructure ourselves.
 We designed an expandable class structure to support integration with different LLMs and to enable future tool use with a fine-tuned Arctic model.
 For image classification, we used ResNet-50 [1] fine-tuned on the WikiArt style dataset [2].

 [1]: http://arxiv.org/abs/1512.03385 "Deep Residual Learning for Image Recognition by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun"
 [2]: https://doi.org/10.1109/TIP.2018.2866698 "Improved ArtGAN for Conditional Synthesis of Natural Image and Artwork by Wei Ren Tan, Chee Seng Chan, Hernan Aguirre, and Kiyoshi Tanaka"